Petros-Kontos/To-Do-Vanilla-JS/README.md

 # To-Do-Vanilla-JS

-A simple to-do app, using frontend technoligies only.
+A simple to-do app, using only frontend technoligies.

 Work in progress.